-- Keep a new tank of oxygen available at all times.
-Even if you use an oxygen machine, you will need a small tank for when you leave the house and during power failures.
+- Keep a new tank of oxygen on hand at all times.
+Even if you use an oxygen machine (concentrator), you’ll need a small tank when you leave the house and during power failures.

-- If you use a tank, be sure it is attached to a stable cart so it won’t fall or roll.
+- If you use a tank, be sure it’s attached to a stable cart so it won’t fall or roll.

-- Do not smoke or go near sparks or flames while using oxygen.
+- Don’t smoke or go near sparks or flames while using oxygen.
 Keep sparks and flames away from tanks, oxygen machines, and tubing.

 What caregivers can do

 - Learn as much as you can about how to use the tubes and equipment, and practice while the home health nurse is there to watch you.
-You may need to do these tasks when the patient cannot.
+You might need to do these tasks when the patient can’t.

 - Help the patient.
-At first, you will probably both feel more comfortable if you do these treatments together.
+At first, you’ll probably both feel more comfortable if you do these treatments together.